anamulhkp/MY-TV-LIMITED/README.md

 # MY-TV-LIMITED
-A Satellite Television in ND.
+A Satellite Television in BD.